flancia-coop/doc.anagora.org/iso-a-nice-team-wiki.md

 ## Overview

+This page is collaboratively owned; please add / edit sections to improve.

 Pete is joining a new startup team who are very engaged in the team's business work, but who are not very technical.

 What are some possible team wikis we might use?

-This page is collaboratively owned; please add / edit sections to improve.
+Key desired features: easy to use for non-technical folks, markdown support.
+Realtime collaborative editing a plus.

 ## Outline